Lazier Partners Racing: History

 Initial plans to race began in February 2012 during a ski trip in Vail, Colorado, but the team could not find a car for the 2012 Indianapolis 500.
 Lazier Burns Racing (then called Lazier Partners Racing) was formed as a late entry for the 2013 Indianapolis 500.
 The Dallara DW12 car was a Lotus test chassis bought from Fan Force United for $250,000, who raced in the 2012 Indianapolis 500 with Jean Alesi.
-Alesi infamously started and finished last after being black flagged for running too slow.
+Alesi started and finished last after being black-flagged for running too slowly.
 The chassis required updates at the Dallara factory in Indianapolis and engines were leased from Chevrolet.
 Dennis Lacava was hired as the crew chief along with former crew members from Hemelgarn Racing.
 To make the race, the team spent an estimated half million dollars.
 Advance Auto Parts and Peak Motor Oil sponsored the team.
 To honor victims of the 2013 Moore tornado, the car was renamed "Spirit of Oklahoma."
 The team ran the least practices laps, qualified 32nd, and finished 31st after running only 44 laps due to a mechanical issue.

 Planning for 2014 was delayed due to the Lazier family's concentration on its Tivoli Lodge business.
 The team returned for the 2014 Indianapolis 500 supporting the University of Iowa Stephen A. Wynn Institute for Vision Research.
 Support for the institute was given as Buddy Lazier's daughter Jacqueline suffers from Aniridia.
 Team support is being provided by Phillips Energy Partners and Herman Miller, with associate sponsorship from Briggs & Stratton.
 Buddy Lazier will drive in the next five Indianapolis 500's due to a new sponsorship agreement.
 David Cripps, ex-Panther Racing engineer, was hired as the lead engineer.
 The team had trouble finding engineers and mechanics due to a shortage in IndyCar.
 U.S. Olympians Abe Morlu and Dallas Robinson were members of the pit crew, serving as the right-rear tire changer and refueler.
 The team ran roughly 77 practices laps, qualified 33rd, and finished 32nd after running 87 laps due to a mechanical (clutch) issue.